2018 SA Award

 The 2018 SA Pearcey Entrepreneur Award was presented to Tony Clark as part of the ACS Branch forum, on Tuesday 28th August 2018 at at SAHMRI, North Terrace in Adelaide.
 The award was presented by Professor Mike Miller (2017 Pearcey Medallist) who said "this award celebrates and honours a South Australian entrepreneur who has not only been innovative and creative, but also for achieving real long-term commercial success, both locally and globally".

-Mr Clark is an Emmy Award winning Cinematographer, co-founder of several companies including Rising Sun Pictures (RSP), and a great proponent of Australian participation in the world's movie and television industry.
+Tony is an Emmy Award winning Cinematographer, co-founder of several companies including Rising Sun Pictures (RSP), and a great proponent of Australian participation in the world's movie and television industry.

-Accepting the award, Mr Clark called entrepreneurship "a long game".
+In accepting the award, Mr Clark called entrepreneurship "a long game".

 When Rising Sun Pictures started in 1995 the Internet was new.
 There was no Google, no Facebook," he said.
 "As a group of young people in our late 20s, we (Wayne Lewis, Gail Fuller and Mr Clark) had a vision that computer graphics would be huge and its use in filmmaking would be huge.
 And that somehow, we were going to do that from South Australia.